Skip to main content

 • Include information on data security in a general corporate policy.
 A well-thought-out information security policy is a reliable source of information about in-house procedures and standards regarding cybersecurity.
 It’s the best way to let newcomers know what they can and can’t do with corporate data.

 • Set up educational courses on data security.
 You can ask security officers to share their experiences.
-A generic course on cybersecurity is always useful to remind employees to not share their credentials, inform staff about new phishing methods, etc. Make sure to remind employees why taking care of sensitive data is important and what consequences data misuse can lead to.
+A generic course on cybersecurity is always useful to remind employees not to share their credentials, inform staff about new phishing methods, etc. Make sure to remind employees why taking care of sensitive data is important and what consequences data misuse can lead to.

-It’s noteworthy that maintaining an insider threat and risk management policy is mandatory under NIST SP 800-53, HIPAA, GDPR, and other cybersecurity requirements.
+You should also create a dedicated insider threat and risk management policy; this is mandatory under NIST SP 800-53, HIPAA, GDPR, and other cybersecurity requirements.
 You can implement such policies on your own or as part of a wider cybersecurity policy.

 To learn more about this vital element of data misuse prevention, check out our 10-step guide to building an insider threat program.